 6. Position your head correctly

-Home remedies to stop snoring are used by many as an easy and effective way to get more restful slumber.
-If frequent snoring persists, it’s best to seek professional help so you can start getting a good night’s rest again.
+Home remedies to prevent snoring are used by many as an easy and effective way to get more restful slumber.
+If you’ve been trying to reduce snoring but can’t seem to find a solution that works for you, it’s best to seek professional help so you can start getting a good night’s rest again.